Relevance of on-site and intersite Coulomb interactions in the Kitaev-Heisenberg magnet Na$_3$Co$_2$SbO$_6$

-{\it Magnetic interactions.}\, Fits of the magnetic excitation spectra of Na$_3$Co$_2$SbO$_6$ suggest antiferromagnetic (AF) Kitaev coupling $K$ \cite{Kim_2022}, sizable, AF off-diagonal $\Gamma$ \cite{Kim_2022,Li_et_al}, and that an AF $K$ requires ferromagnetic (FM) Heisenberg interaction with $K\!\sim\!|J|$ \cite{Sanders_et_al}.
-A relatively large FM Heisenberg $J$ is also proposed by analysis of effective models relying on Co-Co kinetic exchange, Co-O$_2$-Co superexchange, and intersite hoppings extracted from density-functional computations \cite{Winter_2022}.
+A number of studies of the INS spectra of Na$_3$Co$_2$SbO$_6$ arrive to antiferromagnetic Kitaev coupling $K$ \cite{Kim_2022} plus sizable, antiferromagnetic off-diagonal $\Gamma$ \cite{Kim_2022,Li_et_al}, and indicate that an antiferromagnetic $K$ requires ferromagnetic Heisenberg interaction with $K\!\sim\!|J|$ \cite{Sanders_et_al}, although fits with ferromagnetic $K$ are also available \cite{Kim_2022,Sanders_et_al}.
+In fact, a ferromagnetic-$K$ model can lead to the identical magnon spectrum as an antiferromagnetic-$K$ model \cite{Sanders_et_al,Chaloupka_prb}.
+That is, fitting an effective model to the experiment has limited evidential value.
+A relatively large ferromagnetic Heisenberg $J$ is also proposed by analysis of effective models relying on Co-Co kinetic exchange, Co-O$_2$-Co superexchange, and intersite hoppings extracted from DFT computations \cite{Winter_2022}.

-For an {\it ab initio} quantum chemical perspective, we scanned the nearest-neighbor interaction landscape at the SC (i.e., $t_{2g}^5e_g^2$--$t_{2g}^5e_g^2$ Co nearest neighbors, no excited-state configurations considered), CASSCF, and MRCI levels (see SM for details).
+For an {\it ab initio} quantum chemical perspective, we scanned the nearest-neighbor interaction landscape at the SC (i.e., $t_{2g}^5e_g^2$--$t_{2g}^5e_g^2$ Co nearest neighbors, no excited-state configurations considered), CASSCF, and MRCI levels (see SM for technicalities).
 This allows to distinguish between (i) direct, Coulomb exchange (the only available channel at SC level), (ii) Co-Co kinetic exchange (additionally accounted for in the CASSCF computation with all 3$d$ orbitals of the two Co sites considered in the active space), and (iii) Co-O$_2$-Co superexchange (physics considered by MRCI).
-Remarkably, for $J$, $K$, and $\Gamma$, we find that CASSCF and MRCI bring only minor corrections to the SC values (see Table\;II), indicating that kinetic exchange and superexchange play a marginal role in Na$_3$Co$_2$SbO$_6$.
-This renders the existing exchange models \cite{Liu_2018,Sano_2018,Liu_2020,Winter_2022,Liu_2023} obsolete and calls for large-scale quantum chemical studies on Kitaev-Heisenberg magnets.
+Remarkably, for $J$, $K$, and $\Gamma$, we find that CASSCF (i.\,e., CT kinetic exchange) and MRCI (CT superexchange) bring only minor corrections to the SC values (see Table\;\ref{couplings}).